pauby/ansible_collection_pauby.myfirstwinmodule/README.md

-# Ansible Collection - pauby.psconfeu2022
+# Ansible Collection - pauby.myfirstwinmodule

 Documentation for the collection.